- CBD Oil for Alzheimer’s – Could It Help?

 There are possibly CBD oil benefits for Alzheimer’s patients.
 The next step is to figure out the right CBD dosage for Alzheimer’s.
 There is no predetermined dose as of yet.
 The best tactic is, to begin with a small dose and increase as needed.

 CBD could help Alzheimer’s due to its interactions with the body’s endocannabinoid system (ECS).
 More pertinently, the cannabinoid’s effect on cannabinoid receptors (CB1 and CB2).
 CBD has a weak impact on CB2 receptors, known to decrease the inflammatory response.
 Cannabidiol also prevents the breakdown of 2-AG, one of the body’s most prevalent endogenous cannabinoids.
 By increasing 2-AG levels, CBD further activates the CB2 receptors.

 Finally, the compound activates the PPARg receptor.
 The result is a reduction in brain inflammation in Alzheimer’s patients.
-There is pre-clinical data that shows the effectiveness of microglia inhibitors and PPARg receptor activators.
+There is preclinical data that shows the effectiveness of microglia inhibitors and PPARg receptor activators.
 In theory, CBD can achieve this with minimal side effects.
-In practice, we need a lot more data from human clinical trials.
+We need a lot more data from human clinical trials.

 In any case, CBD could reduce the AB-plaque burden, prevent microglia activation, and prevent tangles.
 Once again, we need research that shows these benefits in humans, and not just rodents.